darssy/toolbox/README.md

-# toolbox
+# Toolbox
-A collection of classes and methods that seem useful and quite common to me
+A collection of classes methods and utilities that seem useful and quite common to me